dimondevceo/coinpact/README.md

 ### Rate Limiting

 - Rate limiting is enforced to prevent abuse and server overloading.
-- Requests are limited to 2 per minute per IP address.
+- Requests are limited to 1 per second per IP address.

 #### Example